moryachok/azure-ai-workshops/rag-workshop/lab3_retrieval.md

 ## Hybrid Query

-Hybrid query is a combination of both free-text search and vector search to [achieve better accuracy in results](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/azure-ai-search-outperforming-vector-search-with-hybrid-retrieval-and-reranking/3929167).
+Hybrid query is a combination of both keyword search and vector search to [achieve better accuracy in results](https://techcommunity.microsoft.com/blog/azure-ai-foundry-blog/azure-ai-search-outperforming-vector-search-with-hybrid-retrieval-and-reranking/3929167).
 Behind the scenes AI Search actually runs two parallel queries, then it merged and reorders the results and returns a unified result set.

 Add `"search": "How can I change my mailing address?"` to your previous search to execute Hybrid query and let's review the results.